-Here's How Coronavirus Is Impacting U.S. Transportation Workers
+As Coronavirus Spreads, U.S. Travel Providers Are Cutting Back Their Services.
+Here's How That's Impacting Transportation Workers

 One of those workers is 35-year-old Wendy Cruz, who has driven for Shippers Transport Express for four years.
 She told TIME on Friday that she's "definitely" worried about job security going forward.
 "We don't know what's going to happen," she explains.
 "And I recently just purchased a home."

-Herrera told TIME on Friday that the Teamster’s Union anticipates more layoffs because of low manufacturing rates in China.
-“I don’t think we’ve seen the bottom of this yet,” he says.
+Herrera told TIME on Friday that the Teamsters Union anticipates more layoffs because of low manufacturing rates in China.
+"I don't think we've seen the bottom of this yet," he says.
 As NBC News reports, some economists say the coronavirus could have a bigger effect on U.S.-China trade than the Trump-era trade war did.

 How is the ride-sharing industry affected?